giampierod/GPD/Readme.md

 ###Pre-Requisites

-To install GPD, you first need to install Sublime Text 2 (http://www.sublimetext.com/).
+To install GPD, you first need to install Sublime Text 2.
+Go to the following linke to download, http://www.sublimetext.com/.
 This a great application for editing text and supports Linux, Mac, and Windows equally well.

+If you are using the git install method, then you are going to the need the git client.
+You can go to the following link to find out more, http://git-scm.com/downloads.

 Once you got Sublime Text 2 up and running there two methods of installing GPD.

-###Instal Method 1 - Recommended
+###Instal Method 1 - Will Bond's Package Control (Recommended)
+Will Bond has made a great plugin that loads packages into Sublime Text.
+If you use this method you will automatically get updates of GPD when they are released.
+I highly recommend using this approach.

 1. Start Sublime Text 2
 2. Install Package Control from will bond (http://wbond.net/sublime_packages/package_control) Open the Sublime Text 2 console by pressing ``ctrl+` `` shortcut.
 Paste the text below into the console that appears.